builtbymauu/rAIdio/README.md

 # rAIdio
 An end to end radio transmission system using SSTV for image transmission and AM modulation for audio transmission to connect offline users to Gemini AI.
 # RAIDIO: Rural AI Hub
 RAIDIO is communications bridge that allows offline rural users to access advanced AI.
-It encodes voice and images into analog radio signals (AM and SSTV), transmits them locally, demodulates the data, and processes it through Google's Gemini AI to provide spoken advice.
+It encodes voice and images into analog radio signals (AM and SSTV), transmits them locally, demodulates the data, and processes it through Google's Gemini AI to provide spoken advice in the preferrred local language.

 # System Architecture